cwilling/decklinkpreferences/README.md

 ### Features
 Since this is just a proof of concept, we only set the video input port at the moment; maybe other features later.

-Systems with multiple Decklink cards have _not_ been considered - in this case use at your own risk!
+Elementary support is included for systems with multiple Decklink cards.
+However it is untested at the moment (I don't have multiple cards to test with) so in this case use the -d option at your own risk!

 ### Building
-The Blackmagic Design SDK is required to build from source code.
+In addition to the usual development environment (including Qt's qmake), the Blackmagic Design SDK is required to build _decklinkpreferences_ from source code.

 Run:
 ```